SAREC-Lab/sUAS-UseCases/usecases/supporting/SynchronizedTakeoff.md

 5. In steps 1-4 only one UAV is involved in the synchronized takeoff.
    * 5.1 The UAV is assigned the takeoff altitude of its first target waypoint.
    * 5.2 No synchronization is required with other UAVs.

+6. In step 2 the UAV is unable to lease airspace for all legs of the synchronized takeoff.
+It leases airspace for the first leg and then leases additional airspace incrementally until all legs of the synchronized takeoff are completed.

 [Return to use case list](../../README.md)